FrameQuant: Flexible Low-Bit Quantization for Transformers: Storage benefits and Computational complexity during inference

 \subsection{Storage benefits}

 Consider an example where we are quantizing a weight matrix $\Theta_l$ of dimension $1024 \times 1024$ using FrameQuant with a redundancy factor of $r = 1.1 \times$.
 The size of the original matrix using FP32 is 4MB.
 After transforming the weights to map within the FF representation space, the transformed weights $D_l$ have dimensions $1126 \times 1126$, which are quantized and represented using 2 bits.
 This quantized weight $\hat{D}_l$ has a size of 0.3MB.
 Along with the quantized weights, we need to store the bias and scale values for each row leading to an additional storage of 1024 FP32 values, which will incur an additional cost of 0.007MB.
 All this sums up to a storage of 0.307MB from an initial 4MB giving a savings of 13x in the storage requirements.
 Since we can generate the Fusion Frames on the fly, we just need to store the $(k, \rho, d)$ values, and a seed to generate the random rotation matrix which incurs negligible storage costs.
+Table \ref{tab:storage sizes} shows the sizes of Llama2 models when compressed with FrameQuant.